kopethan/ICT_Notepad/README.md

 ## 🤝 Contribute / Support

-- Open an issue or PR if you want to improve the tool!
+- Open an issue or PR to help improve ICT_Notepad!
 - Suggestions and feedback are always welcome.

 ---